Agile workflow in Azure Boards

 When your team manages their work in sprints, they can use the sprint backlog page to break down the work to be accomplished into distinct tasks.

-Name the task and estimate the work it will take.
+Name the task and estimate the work it takes.

-Using Agile processes, teams forecast work and define tasks at the start of each sprint.
+When you use the Agile process, teams forecast work and define tasks at the start of each sprint.
 Each team member then performs a subset of those tasks.
 Tasks can include development, testing, and other kinds of work.
 For example, a developer defines tasks to implement user stories, and a tester defines tasks to write and run test cases.

 When teams estimate work using hours or days, they define tasks and the Remaining Work and Activity (optional) fields.